yuqiii-wang/KnowledgeNotes/dev_ops/linux_devops/linux_devops.md

 3. Reload all systemd service files: `systemctl daemon-reload`

-4. Check that it is working by starting the service with `systemctl start my`.
+4. Check that it is working by starting the service with `systemctl start my-svc`.

+5. To auto-start, use enable  `systemctl enable my-svc`.

 ## Common DevOps